awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 ------
 #### [ Managed Instances ]

 A [managed instance](systems-manager-setting-up.md) is any Amazon EC2 instance or on\-premises machine \(server or virtual machine \[VM\]\) in your hybrid environment that is configured for Systems Manager\.
-To set up managed instances, you need to install SSM agent on your machines \(if not installed by default\) and configure AWS Identity and Access Management \(IAM\) permissions\.
+To set up managed instances, you need to install SSM Agent on your machines \(if not installed by default\) and configure AWS Identity and Access Management \(IAM\) permissions\.
 On\-premises machines also require an activation code\.

 ------
 #### [ Activations ]